Map Of The 2004 Indian Ocean Tsunami

 Maldives

 The Maldives, a low-lying island nation located southwest of India, experienced widespread flooding and damage from the tsunami.
-The map would illustrate the extent of inundation across the archipelago, with many islands reporting significant damage to infrastructure and displacement of residents.
+So the map would illustrate the extent of inundation across the archipelago, with many islands reporting significant damage to infrastructure and displacement of residents.
 The unique geography of the Maldives, with its low elevation and dispersed islands, made it particularly vulnerable to the tsunami.

 Somalia and East Africa